superoo7/solar_boat/README.md

 # Using Arduino
 ## Choices of IDE: Arduino IDE, Atom(with platformIO), Eclipse

+## ToDo List
+- Jason: LM35 Temperature Sensor
+- Improve the OOP part of the code (maybe use of a template in C++)
+- Check the code for Ultrasonic Avoidance system done by Leo
+- Connect to Thingspeak with WiFi Module

 ### Done
 * OOP part done for: _UltraSonic_, _Turbidity_